-It is anticipated that all Participating Employers will complete the Annual Rate and Census Reconciliation form when enrolling and prior to Renewal.
-This provides confirmation the Participating Employer still qualifies under SOCA Benefit Plan Underwriting Regulations.
-In addition, Employers should upload their most recent Quarterly Wage and Tax Statement to their Document Centers.
+All participating employers are required to complete the Annual Rate and Census Reconciliation form when enrolling and at the end of each plan year.
+Confirmation ensures that the participating employer still qualifies under the SOCA Benefit Plan Underwriting Regulations.
+The information is pulled from FormFire and populated on the Census Reconciliation Form.
+In addition, employers should upload their most recent Quarterly Wage and Tax Statement to their Document Centers.

 - Employees On or (Off) as of Census Date.
 It is understood this will be the net change in employed individuals compared to the date of the census being reconciled.
 This number can be negative in the event employees have left in the interim time period.

-- Employees Not Working 30 Hours a Week.
+- Employees Not Working 30 Hours (or FT Hours) a Week.

 - Total Full Time Eligible Employees (Line 4 = Lines 1 + 2 - 3)

 - Less Those Employees with Qualified Waivers.
 Employees with qualified waivers for other coverage are deducted at this time.

 - Plus Continuants (Not on Wage and Tax).
 Continuants not on the Wage and Tax Statement are identified and added back in this step.

 - Net Eligible Employees.
 (Line 7 = Lines 4 - 5 + 6)

 - Net Eligible Employees on the Census.
 Provide the date of the census being reconciled.